 Data and Audience

 Insurance customers are changing.
 It’ll be up to the industry as a whole to figure out ways to keep up.
-As disruptors in the space continue to bring digital-only solutions to market, and the long-tail ramifications of the COVID-19 pandemic push buyers online through e-commerce habits, insurance products, and services must be able to echo the changing consumer behaviors that are driving large parts of the customer journey.
+As disruptors in the space continue to bring digital-only solutions to market, insurance products and services must be able to echo the changing consumer behaviors that are driving large parts of the customer journey.

 Insurance consumers have unique and diverse needs, which means they may be shopping for pure savings; they need convenient, easy underwriting; they want an insurer that guarantees reliable claims services; and so on.
 They might be looking for comprehensive coverage, or for some consultative agent services to protect their property.
 The point is that the modern reality of an insurance shopper is not a one-size-fits-all proposition, and neither is that of a new policyholder.